sudara/deepjargon/definitions/break_symmetry.md

 ## [Break Symmetry](#break-symmetry)

+When weights are [initialized](#initialization) to zero, their values don't differ from each other and they never do anything useful.

+If they are initialized randomly, they each perform differently: symmetry is broken.
 The [weights](#weight) are no longer identical/similar in value, and therefore have become useful.

-When weights are [initialized](#initialization) to zero, their values don't differ from each other and they never do anything useful.

-If they are initialized randomly, they each perform differently and symmetry is broken.

 ---